When therapy becomes theology: A critical view of empathy

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Whitcher, Douglas Eames, "When therapy becomes theology: A critical view of empathy" (1996).
 Religion - Dissertations.
-Paper 58.
+58.